fuzzylita/fuzzylita.github.io/_posts/2017-12-05-js_project_review.markdown

 # Requirement 5:
 ## Must use your Rails API and a form to create a resource and render the response without a page refresh.

 I address this requirement in two places, to a lesser extent, I address this within the drink creation page.
 In my rails app, I had five new ingredient fields so that the user could create a drink as large as they like. that's not very JS'y however.
-In my application, I updated the performance of this page so that there is one field on the page when you render, but you can add as many new fields as you wish by clicking the 'add another ingredient' button.
+In my application, I updated the UX of this page so that there is one field on the page when you render, but you can add as many new fields as you wish by clicking the 'add another ingredient' button.

 On my partial for the new and edit drink pages, you'll see that the form contains a single field as before for a new ingredient by default.
 Notice the two divs surrounding the selector.
 There is an ingredient selector surrounding the selection box and quantity field, and a second div called the ingredient appender.